pactus-project/pactus/README.md

 make
 ```

-Run `zarbd version` to make sure Zarb is properly compiled and installed in your machine.
+Run `zarb-daemon version` to make sure Zarb is properly compiled and installed in your machine.

 ## Running Zarb